 Few things are as comforting on a chilly autumn day as a warm bowl of pumpkin soup.
 Whether you’re using fresh pumpkin or canned pumpkin, this old-fashioned pumpkin soup recipe is the ultimate fall comfort food.
 It’s creamy, rich, and infused with warm spices that highlight the natural sweetness of pumpkin.
-Perfect for cozy weeknight dinners, holiday gatherings, or as a starter for a festive fall meal, this soup is a timeless classic that never goes out of style.

-1. Old-Fashioned Pumpkin Soup Recipe
+1. Old-Fashioned Pumpkin Soup Recipe (Yield: 6 Servings)

 Ingredients